Tony Gwynn: 1998–2001

 In 1998, Gwynn batted .321 and helped the Padres win a franchise-record 98 games and their second pennant.
 He began the year with his first-ever opening-day home run, and continued his trend of hitting for more power with 16 homers for the season.
 The Padres reached the World Series in 1998 after defeating Houston and Atlanta in the playoffs.
 However, the Padres lost to the Yankees in a four-game sweep, despite Gwynn hitting .500 (8-for-16) in the series; the rest of the team batted only .203.
-Gwynn hit a home run off the second-deck facade in the opening game at Yankee Stadium against pitcher David Wells, which he called his favorite hit and highlight of his career.
+Gwynn hit a two-run home run off the second-deck facade in the opening game at Yankee Stadium against pitcher David Wells, which he called his favorite hit and highlight of his career.
 "That's the biggest game in the world, a World Series game.
 And the fact that it was in New York in Yankee Stadium.
-I'll remember that forever", he said.
+I'll remember that forever", he proclaimed.